Cedar – Faith

 Cedar is mentioned 72 times in the Tanakh or Hebrew Bible.
 Himalayan Cedar, Cedrus deodara, is named for the Sanskrit words, deva daru meaning “divine wood”.

-These stories remind us that trees were our faith keepers and their forests were our temples.
+These stories remind us that trees are faith keepers and their forests are our temples.
 Cedar offers insights into the ancient mysteries of faith and our intrinsic connection with nature.
 For some, faith has evolved into religions that interpret the natural world for us.
-Cedar reminds us to reconnect with nature to know our spiritual self.
+Cedar reminds us to reconnect with nature as a spiritual experience..